Useful Information For Living In Bangkok

 - Keys - make a copy of condominium keys and keep the copy somewhere outside your condo.
 Such as place of work, good friend etc. The number of people who lose their keys is amazing.
 To call out a locksmith in the middle of the night can be a very time consuming and an expensive process.
 It should be avoided!

 - Try and video or take pictures of the property and its contents when you move in.
 This will help you when you move out and to avoid misunderstandings with landlords.

-- Don't forget, if you cannot find what you want on our website call Khun Nala on +66(0)990029197 and she will be able to help.
-Or you can contact us from the contact link in the menu.
+- Don't forget, if you cannot find what you want on our website contact us and we will be able to help.
+Contact details are here.

 Information For Buyers / Sellers